tyrale/wordplay/docs/CHALLENGE_MODE_PLAN.md

 # Challenge Mode Implementation Plan

+## ✅ **IMPLEMENTATION STATUS: COMPLETED** (Updated 2025-01-22)

+**Challenge Mode is fully implemented and functional!** This document served as the implementation guide and remains accurate to the actual implementation.

 ## Overview

 Challenge Mode is a daily puzzle game where all players worldwide receive the same start and target word pair each day.
 Players must transform the start word into the target word following standard game rules, aiming to complete the transformation in as few steps as possible.